 And me being me, who liked to nosey around, I stepped inside each of these worlds to acquaint myself with nature’s diversity.
 I was rather intrigued at how people were so far apart from each other upstairs.
 Also, I noticed that some people took many of their thoughts seriously, while others only took a few of them that way.
-Some were fanatical with their ideas, while others were blase with them.
+Some were fanatical with their ideas, while others were quite blasé with them.

-In turn, this led me to living only one-way while the camera was on or while I was in the company of one level of mind.
+In turn, this led me to living only one way while the camera was on, or while I was in the company of one level of mind.
 Only to live drastically in another mode when it switched off, or when I came across a different range of influences.
 I did this because each group thought that the other was strange, and I would have to hide my offending parts.

 Finally Owning Up

-Today, as I take my thoughts less seriously it’s easier to flow between each fragment or compass point of my mind.
+Today, as I take my thoughts far less seriously, it’s easier to flow between each fragment or compass point of my mind.
 I can flick the ‘chill switch’ much smoother than ever before.
-Whereas previously, and under my older visor (I can’t say that it’s completely gone), it got to the point where I would disregard factual based knowledge and other essential things: i.e., law, morals, respect, etc. I now have a better handle on where to draw the line between ‘chilling out’ and ‘rebelling against the system’.
+Whereas previously, and under my older visor (I can’t say that it’s 100% completely gone), it got to the point where I would disregard factual based knowledge and other essential things: i.e., law, morals, respect, etc. I now have a better handle on where to draw the line between ‘chilling out’ and ‘rebelling against the system’.

 I can’t escape ‘ignorance’ no matter how hard I try.
 It is transmitted from all angles in all generations across at least one aspect or another.
-Thus, my exposure to other humans growing up means that I will also end up taking less important thoughts way too seriously, while stuff that I should take with more care gets overlooked.
+My exposure to other humans growing up means that I will also end up taking less important thoughts way too seriously, while stuff that I should take with more care gets overlooked.